liambeguin/pw/README.md

         get                     Get the name and state of the outlets tgl                     Toggle the state of an outlet ccl                     Power cycle a given outlet
-        rename                  Rename a given outlet
+        reset                   Rename an outlet to a default value rename                  Rename a given outlet.
-        reset                   Rename an outlet to a default value
+                                If outlet is 'ctrl' this will rename the PowerSwitch

 Arguments:
         OUTLET                  outlet number (or name) to be controlled